bigpe/Ecole42_Boot2Root/writeup1.md

 sleep 30
 ```

-And just follow the dirty tips

-We are root, congrats!
+We are root, congrats! (lrorscha:test)